 How Kellogg applicants are assessed – Part 4

 When Kellogg admissions officers review an application, they evaluate potential students based on six categories.
-Here, Melissa Rapp, director of admissions for Kellogg’s Full-Time MBA Programs, demystifies what happens once you submit your materials and helps you think about how to craft the story that will help the Admissions team learn more about you.
+Here, Beth Tidmarsh, director of admissions for Kellogg’s full-time MBA programs, demystifies what happens once you submit your materials and helps you think about how to formulate the story that will help the admissions team learn more about you.

 TODAY’S TOPIC: LEADERSHIP

-Regardless of what your path looks like, our Admissions team looks for individuals who have taken on new responsibilities and opportunities, in whichever ways they can.
-Maybe this means you’ve led an initiative within your company, you’ve secured promotions quickly or that you’re deeply involved with a volunteer commitment.
+A few things will be similar, though.
+We look for those who have taken up new responsibilities and opportunities in whatever way they can, however their career path has allowed.
+Maybe this means you’ve led an initiative within your company, or it could mean that you’ve secured promotions quickly, or that you’re deeply involved with a volunteer commitment.
 Your roles don’t have to be formal, just indicative of your drive.
-The better you can help us see how these activities fit within your overall career narrative, the more clearly we can identify how you might fit in the Kellogg community.
+The better you can help us see how these activities fit in with your overall career narrative, the more clearly we can think about how you might fit in with the Kellogg community.

 We also consider timeliness.
 The further along you are into your career, the more we’re going to expect some demonstrated benchmarks.
 If you’re seven or eight years out of college, consider presenting more recent examples.
-Likewise, if you’re early in your career, don’t worry about competing with more experienced applicants.
-Our Admissions team is just as concerned with where our students are headed as where they’ve been.
+Likewise, if you’re early in your career, don’t worry that you’re competing with more experienced applicants.
+Our admissions team is just as concerned with where our students are going as where they’ve already been.